chartjs/Chart.js/docs/getting-started/v3-migration.md

 ##### Ticks

+* When `autoSkip` is enabled, `scale.ticks` now contains only the non-skipped ticks instead of all ticks.
 * `scale.ticks` now contains objects instead of strings
 * `buildTicks` is now expected to return tick objects
 * `afterBuildTicks` now has no parameters like the other callbacks